WhiteRiceWill/gdax-dca-bot/README.md

   INTERVAL_INVESTMENT_AMOUNT_LTC=[amount in fiat]
   INVESTMENT_INTERVAL_LTC=[‘min’, ‘tenmins’, ‘hour’, ‘sixhours’, ‘day’]
 ```
-For example, if you want to invest 1.50 cents into bitcoin every 10 minutes you would put
+For example, if you want to invest $1.50 into bitcoin every 10 minutes you would put
 ```
 #Bitcoin
   INTERVAL_INVESTMENT_AMOUNT_BTC=1.50